smithy-lang/smithy-kotlin/BREAKING-CHANGE.tmp.md

 # How to migrate

-If you are using the default OkHttp engine and **do not want** to decompress response bodies, the no change is necessary.
+If you are using the default OkHttp engine and **do not want** to decompress response bodies, then no change is necessary.

 If you **do want** to decompress response bodies, you will need to update your code.
 Response bodies may be decompressed using JVM's [`GZIPInputStream`](https://docs.oracle.com/javase/8/docs/api/java/util/zip/GZIPInputStream.html) and the [`ByteStream.toInputStream()`](https://sdk.amazonaws.com/kotlin/api/smithy-kotlin/api/latest/runtime-core/aws.smithy.kotlin.runtime.content/to-input-stream.html) extension function: